-*For simple illustrative purposes for our international readers, we will use US Dollars as our currency spending guide, but in Vietnam, you should exchange your foreign currency to the Vietnam Dong (VND).
-US Dollars and credit cards are accepted at limited places only.
-In this blog we use the exchange rate US$1 = VND 23,000 (as of Sept 2018).
+*we will use US Dollars as our currency spending guide for simple illustrative purposes for our international readers.
+However, you should exchange your foreign currency for the Vietnam Dong (VND) in Vietnam.
+US dollars and credit cards are accepted only at limited places.
+This blog uses the exchange rate US$1 = VND 23,000 (as of Sept 2018).
 Read our local guide to learn more about the Vietnamese Currency.

-There are several types of accommodation from high-end to middle range and economic in Ho Chi Minh City’s center.
-The two most common types are the hotel and hostel.
-You can find luxury hotels in Ben Nghe Ward in District 1, and some middle range and economic rooms in backpackers’ district, Pham Ngu Lao Ward, District 1.
+There are several types of accommodation, from high-end to middle-range and economical, in Ho Chi Minh City’s center.
+The two most common types are hotels and hostels.
+You can find luxury hotels in Ben Nghe Ward in District 1 and some middle-range and economical rooms in the backpackers’ district, Pham Ngu Lao Ward, District 1.

 The most commonly used vehicle in Ho Chi Minh City is the motorbike.
 It is also convenient and fun to travel by bike.
 Check out our motorbike tour in Ho Chi Minh City and explore the streets with us.

-There are also other options such as cars, or public transport like taxis and motorbike taxis.
-You can refer to the estimated price below and our guide Getting around Ho Chi Minh City to choose a suitable means of transportation for you.
+There are also other options such as cars or public transport like taxis and motorbike taxis.
+You can refer to the estimated price below and our guide to Getting around Ho Chi Minh City to choose a suitable means of transportation for you.

 VND 15,000 ~ US$0.7/km (within 30 km) 7-seater

-Ho Chi Minh City is truly a food paradise because there are all kinds of foods from around the world, from many regions of Vietnam and of course delicious street foods.
-And it is also a wide range of price for any budget and the same of tastiness.
+Ho Chi Minh City is truly a food paradise because there are all kinds of foods from around the world, from many regions of Vietnam, and delicious street foods.
+And it also has a wide range of prices for any budget and the same tastiness.
 Read more on What to Expect on Your Ho Chi Minh City (Saigon) Food Tours.

-If you go on your own without a local tour guide, the price could be a little bit higher.
-Many food vendors, small stores offer a reasonable price and good foods, but if you are wary about the quality of these food sellers, you can also find many convenient stores like Family Mart, Mini Stop, and Circle K that open 24/7.
-In these stores, there are some Vietnamese dishes or Vietnamese foods inspired dishes during lunch hours for a good price.
+The price could be slightly higher if you go alone without a local tour guide.
+Many food vendors and small stores offer reasonable prices and good food.
+Still, if you are wary about the quality of these food sellers, you can also find many convenient stores like Family Mart, Mini Stop, and Circle K that are open 24/7.
+There are some Vietnamese dishes or Vietnamese food-inspired dishes in these stores during lunch hours for a reasonable price.

-The best thing about visiting attractions in Ho Chi Minh City is that many of them are free entrances or charge you for only a small amount.
+The best thing about visiting attractions in Ho Chi Minh City is that many are free entrances or charge you for only a tiny amount.